 The opening, quiet and slow,

-dignity in the backwoods,
+dignity in

 and then a jaggy dance